isomerpages/moe-pasirrissec/_useful-links/Direct School Admission/Direct School Admission.md

 third_nav_title: Direct School Admission
 variant: tiptap
 ---
-<p>Pasir Ris Secondary School (PRSS) is in an exciting stage of growth.
-We
+<p>Pasir Ris Secondary School is in an exciting stage of growth.
+We would
-would like to extend our warmest invitation to all Primary 6 students to apply for direct admission to our Secondary One via the DSA-Sec Direct School Admission Exercise.&nbsp;Here are the 4 categories of DSA Talent Areas students can apply to:</p>
+like to extend our warmest invitation to all Primary 6 students to apply for direct admission to our Secondary One via the DSA-Sec Direct School Admission Exercise.&nbsp;Here are the 4 categories of DSA Talent Areas students can apply to:</p>
 <p>a)&nbsp;<strong><a href="/useful-links/direct-school-admission-dsa/dsa-llp-in-music-and-performing-arts/" rel="noopener noreferrer nofollow" target="_blank">Learning for Life Programme in Music &amp; Performing Arts</a></strong>&nbsp;
-- In PRSS, we embrace the love of aesthetics and have a vibrant culture in the Music and Performing Arts.
+- At PRSS, we embrace the love of aesthetics and have a vibrant culture in the Music and Performing Arts.
 Our Learning for Life Programme (LLP) in music and performing arts is a broad-based programme encapsulated in ‘SHINE’ which comprises 5 key areas:&nbsp; Self-discovery of interest and